 You’ve read their blog posts, now read their bios!

 Mary Egan – Founder, Blog Editor: Mary founded the Jet Fuel Review in her senior year at Lewis University.
 Since graduating, she has ventured into the publishing world.
 Mary currently works at Goodheart-Willcox Publisher, where she is an Associate Editor in the Health and Health Sciences department.
 On a typical day, Mary spends at least six hours fiddling with and correcting other people’s words, and that’s the way she likes it.
 She still helps to maintain and edit the Jet Fuel Review’s blog.
-This is Mary’s fifth year with the Jet Fuel Review and she is proud of the team managing the journal now.
-When she’s not at work, Mary enjoys whittling down the numbers of unread books on her shelves, participating in National Novel Writing Month, watching “Gilmore Girls” over and over, and enjoying the time-suck that is the internet.
+This is Mary’s sixth year with the Jet Fuel Review and she is proud of the team managing the journal now.
+When she’s not at work, Mary enjoys whittling down the numbers of unread books on her shelves, participating in National Novel Writing Month, watching Gilmore Girls over and over, and enjoying the time-suck that is the internet.

-Michael Lane — Blog Editor: Michael is a junior at Lewis University who is taking up studies in public relations/advertising, but also dabbling in a marketing minor.
+Michael Lane — Blog Editor: Michael is a senior at Lewis University who is taking up studies in public relations/advertising, but also dabbling in a marketing minor.
 Since he was a young boy, Michael always loved movies and the business surrounding them.
 One of Michael’s biggest heroes was the late, great Chicago Sun-Times film critic Roger Ebert, who inspired Michael to start writing about movies himself.
 Movies may be Michael’s number one hobby, but while away from school and work, he also loves reading comic books, playing video games, and spending time with his friends.
 Michael is the horror film blogger on JFR, so please accompany him and take a trip Down A Dark Lane.